 - Or opting for a day trip which includes visits to the sanctuary of Delphi and to the monastery of Osios Loukas as well as a stop in the picturesque village of Arachova.

-🚘 Visiting Greece by car 🚘
+🚘 Exploring Greece by Car 🚘

-If you’re planning on exploring the Peloponnese on your own, Captain Ulysses strongly recommends renting a car: it is by far the most practical way to get around the peninsula.
-Not to mention that car rental in Greece is on the whole very cheap!
+If you’re planning to explore Greece on your own, Captain Ulysses highly recommends renting a car: it’s by far the most convenient way to get around the country.
+Not to mention that car rental in Greece is on the whole quite cheap!

-To find THE best deal, the Captain recommends Rentalcars, which compares offers from a host of rental services.
+To find the best deal, Captain Ulysses suggests checking out Rentalcars, a platform that compares offers from a wide range of rental services.

 Opening times